osg-htc/docs/docs/security/user-certs.md

 Revoke your Certificate if Compromised
 ===========================================

 If the security of your certificate or private key has been compromised, you have a responsibility to revoke the certificate.
-You can follow the steps at the <a href="/bin/view/Documentation/CertificateRevoke" class="twikiLink">Revoking a Certificate</a> page to revoke your certificate.
+You can follow the steps [here](../common/pki-cli#osg-user-cert-revoke) to revoke your certificate.
 The same instructions apply if you need to revoke a certificate because your email address changed or your name has changed.

 References
 ===============